StuartsHome/carPedia/README.md

 - logs are located in log/*

 ## Web Pages
-- **home**: web page that provides html form for saving car details into db
+- **/home**: web page that provides html form for saving car details into db
-- **allcars**: displays all the cars in the database in a html table
+- **/allcars**: displays all the cars in the database in a html table
-- **car**: displays all the cars in the database in JSON format
+- **/car**: displays all the cars in the database in JSON format

 ## Features
 - MySQL Database